 I used this treatment method this time around and was so thankful that my mastitis didn’t get as bad as it had previously.

-Find someone you’re comfortable with – a mom, sister, or husband.
+Find someone you’re comfortable with – a mom, sister, or husband (dads can be more involved with breastfeeding than just in moments of crisis!).
 While baby latches on and starts to feed, have your person slowly massage in circular motions from the top of the breast and then down the side and underneath.
 The hard lumps of mastitis can collect on the outer side and underneath the breast, so be sure not to miss those areas.
 Massage down the breast towards the nipple, easing out those pea-sized lumps.
 You also need to massage the areola, the outer darker area of the nipple.
 This helps the nipple stay soft in order for baby to latch on and release some milk.

 Again, this may not be comfortable for you to do but it is vital to keeping your milk ducts open.
 You will be extremely sore and possibly in tears (I sure was!) but it will keep the worst from happening – and I’ve experienced some bit of the worst in my breast feeding journeys.

 Swollen, milk-repressed breasts are extremely painful, especially when it turns into mastitis.
 You just had a baby, in many cases, and your body is still recovering from that experience (and it will continue to do so over the next few weeks).
 The body aches that come with mastitis alone are enough to make you want to crawl into bed.
 Add the constant pain from your breasts, the pain of breastfeeding, and your recovery and it’s a struggle to get through the next few days.

 Baths with Epsom salts and lavender essential oils helped ease the pain short-term.
 One taken before bedtime feeding helps ease the body aches, and you can soak your breasts prior to a feeding.